Probabilistic Variational Contrastive Learning: Related work

 \subsection{Contrastive learning}

-Self‐supervised contrastive learning methods~\cite{chen2020simple,tian2020makes} train an encoder $f\colon \mathcal{X}\to \mathcal{S}^{d_z-1}$ by drawing semantically related views (positives) together in the embedding space while pushing unrelated views (negatives) apart.
+Self‐supervised contrastive learning methods~\citep{chen2020simple,tian2020makes} train an encoder $f\colon \mathcal{X}\to \mathcal{S}^{d_z-1}$ by drawing semantically related views (positives) together in the embedding space while pushing unrelated views (negatives) apart.
 In the standard setup, each example is treated as its own category, and only its augmented copies count as positives.
-A variety of contrastive objectives—such as InfoNCE~\cite{oord2018representation}, Debiased Contrastive Loss~\cite{chuang2020debiased}, Unbiased Contrastive Loss~\cite{barbano2022unbiased}, triplet‐based losses~\cite{chopra2005learning,hermans2017defense}, and others—have been used to learn robust representations for tasks ranging from dense prediction in computer vision~\cite{wang2021dense} to multimodal alignment~\cite{radford2021learning,girdhar2023imagebind}.
-InfoNCE in particular has been shown to lower‐bound mutual information~\cite{poole2019variational}, and subsequent work has revealed that its empirical success hinges on a balance of \emph{alignment} and \emph{uniformity} in the learned embeddings~\cite{tschannen2019mutual,wang2020understanding}.
-In the supervised setting, SupCon~\cite{khosla2020supervised} extends this idea by using class labels to define positive pairs among same‐class samples, often surpassing cross‐entropy training in downstream performance.
+A variety of contrastive objectives—such as InfoNCE~\citep{oord2018representation}, Debiased Contrastive Loss~\citep{chuang2020debiased}, Unbiased Contrastive Loss~\citep{barbano2022unbiased}, triplet‐based losses~\citep{chopra2005learning,hermans2017defense}, and others—have been used to learn robust representations for tasks ranging from dense prediction in computer vision~\citep{wang2021dense} to multimodal alignment~\citep{radford2021learning,girdhar2023imagebind,jeong2024anchors}.
+InfoNCE~\citep{oord2018representation} in particular has been shown to lower‐bound mutual information~\citep{poole2019variational}, and subsequent work has revealed that its empirical success hinges on a balance of \emph{alignment} and \emph{uniformity} in the learned embeddings~\citep{tschannen2019mutual,wang2020understanding}.
+In the supervised setting, SupCon~\citep{khosla2020supervised} extends this idea by using class labels to define positive pairs among same‐class samples, often surpassing cross‐entropy training in downstream performance.
+ProjNCE, a generalization of SupCon~\citep{jeong2025generalizing}, modifies SupCon loss so that it becomes a proper mutual information lower bound.